 lately i've been learning more and more that it matters less what i want and more what God wants, more what there is a need for. i've been questioning how i can use my technical skills for change and have crossing my fingers that the answer will be one in which i can work directly with international development (travelling included!). in recent conversations, i've been told

-part of me says "Yes!" the corporate world is my battlefield. i could mitigate change amongst the for-profit sector. i could encourage people to be stewards of their money. how many ways have i complained that the corporate sector cares too much about themselves and money and too little about injustice? maybe my place is in the corporate world. but another part of me says "No..." i want to work with people. i want to be amongst the poorest of the poor and be there when they have their first taste of clean water.
+"maybe the corporate field is your mission field. that it's not bad to make money because initiatives need to be supported somehow. if you can get a good job that pays you well, take it! because there are many people who need your support"part of me says "Yes!" the corporate world is my battlefield. i could mitigate change amongst the for-profit sector. i could encourage people to be stewards of their money. how many ways have i complained that the corporate sector cares too much about themselves and money and too little about injustice? maybe my place is in the corporate world. but another part of me says "No..." i want to work with people. i want to be amongst the poorest of the poor and be there when they have their first taste of clean water.

 so God, i'll wait for Your verdict, otherwise, i'll fail.

 Therefore, in the present case I advise you: Leave these men alone!
 Let them go!
 For if their purpose or activity is of human origin, it will fail.
-But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God.
+But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God.acts 5:38-39

-1. Before I came to Canada, I was told I should be an engineer.
+Before I came to Canada, I was told I should be an engineer.

-Grade 10 careers class told me I should go into science.
+ReplyDeleteGrade 10 careers class told me I should go into science.

 My undergrad diploma says I'm a math geek.